ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 ## Prerequisites

-Before you can use any Docker Hardened Image, you must mirror the image repository from the catalog to your organization.
+Before you can use any Docker Hardened Image, you must mirror the following image repositories from the catalog (dhi-clickhouse-operator, dhi-clickhouse-server and dhi-clickhouse-metrics-exporter) to your organization.
 To mirror the repository, select either **Mirror to repository** or
 **View in repository > Mirror to repository**, and then follow the on-screen instructions.

-### Required Image Repositories

-The ClickHouse Metrics Exporter requires three Docker Hardened Image repositories to be mirrored to your organization:

-1. **ClickHouse Operator** - `dhi-clickhouse-operator`
-   - Required to manage ClickHouse clusters in Kubernetes
-   - Mirror version 0.25.6 or later

-2. **ClickHouse Server** - `dhi-clickhouse-server`
-   - Required to run ClickHouse database instances
-   - Mirror version 25 or later

-3. **ClickHouse Metrics Exporter** - `dhi-clickhouse-metrics-exporter`
-   - The metrics exporter itself
-   - Mirror version 0.25.6 or later

-**Important:** You cannot pull these images directly from `dockerdevrel`.
-They must be mirrored to your organization's namespace first.
-All three repositories must be mirrored before proceeding with deployment.

-After mirroring, replace `<your-namespace>` in all examples below with your organization's namespace (e.g., `mycompany` if you mirrored to `mycompany/dhi-clickhouse-operator`).

 ## Start a ClickHouse Metrics Exporter instance